 |BIOS 268||Biology and Applications of CRISPR/Cas9: Genome Editing and Epigenome Modifications|

 Note for postdocs regarding mini-courses: Postdocs are invited to express interest in attending mini-courses each quarter.
-Because space is limited, submitting an interest form does not guarantee enrollment.
+Because space is limited, submitting an interest form does not guarantee your participation.
 You will receive a separate confirmation email if you have been admitted to a mini-course.
 There are no fees to take these courses, and postdocs do not receive units of credit or certificates of participation.

 For more information, visit the Mini-Course FAQ.